developer0311/01_react_tour/02_jsx_and_babel/my-react-app/README.md

   ```

 ## Our first React code
-- Your can click on [CodeSandbox ](https://codesandbox.io/p/sandbox/introduction-to-jsx-forked-vqm4wh) to fork for the code
+- Your can click on [CodeSandbox ](https://codesandbox.io/p/sandbox/introduction-to-jsx-forked-vqm4wh) to fork the code
   or
 - In my-react-app/src/main.jsx i have written some code.
 Check it out.
 But in future it may not available for many projects.